AndreaDavies228/Band_Database/README.md

 It contains bands, their ideologies and a link to the band logo.
 It also contains band members, which bands they've belonged to and when they joined or left.

-The database can be recreated with the following queries:
+The database can be recreated in PostgreSQL with the following queries:

 CREATE TABLE bands(
 id SERIAL PRIMARY KEY,